timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 Finally, we then feel secondary guilt for 'spending' our time with nothing to show for it, i.e. acting against our long-term best interests.

-Of course, we prefer to act in ways that do NOT result in anxiety or guilt.
+Of course, despite our actions, we prefer to avoid feeling anxiety or guilt, if possible.
 What we really want or need is a way to productively channel our thoughts and feelings, if and while we hesitate,